top of page

 How about manually put waypoints into your GPS on the huts?
 Yeah, I do that, but sometimes I forget, or leave an important hut out...

 Anyway, I am an electronics engineer, dang it.
-I reckon I can design and program up a good device to my own specs and being retired I have nothing much else better to do most of the time (though 4 years already passed makes it obvious I am not trying too hard here) Having ranted that, I am not in the mood to deal with all the fiddly details of the hardware and circuitboards and hope that I can get some hobbyist-level kit that satisfies my needs.
+I reckon I can design and program up a good device to my own specs and being retired I have nothing much else better to do most of the time (though 4 years already passed makes it obvious I am not trying too hard here) Having ranted that, I am not in the mood to deal with all the fiddly details of the hardware and circuitboards until I have a proven design so I hope that I can get some hobbyist-level kit for prototyping.
 So here is a list of the contenders that I have found with their vital statistics.

 Needs and wants